alexandroid000/talks/nasco/nasco.md

 platform.coop

-Open ledgers
+Open ledgers (blockchains)
 ------------

 > -   Everyone tracks all transactions that have ever happened
 > -   Majority of people must agree to approve a transaction
 > -   Basic idea behind bitcoin (though 96% of bitcoin is owned by 4% of the
->     network)
+>     network - not exactly decentralized)
-> -   Ideas could be useful for internal transactions in co-op (or network of
+> -   Ideas could be useful for tracking internal transactions in co-ops (not
->     co-ops): needs more people working on it!
+      just money: hours worked, task assignments, etc)

 A Plea
 ------